widd/cp-protocol/as2/server/player.md

 `%xt%sp%0%123%0%0%`

 ### Send Throw Snowball
-Sent to all penguins in a room to show a snowball thrown by a penguin.
+Sent to all penguins in a room to show a snowball thrown by a penguin. `sb`

 |Argument|Type|Variadic?|
 |---|---|---|